 Returns an array of job ids of jobs in the given queue with the status "pending", optionally filtered by the given job type.
 The jobs will be looked up in the specified queue in the current database.

-• mount: string Mount path of the service defining the script.
+• name: string Name of the script.